dekuNukem/daytripper/quick_start_guide.md

 ## Mounting options

-Now you know how Daytripper works, time to mounting it at a desired location.
+Now you know how Daytripper works, time to mount it at a desired location.

-* Always turn on the TX **`AFTER`** you finish mounting it, so the initial calibration won't get messed up by your hand.

 If you're trying to detect someone walking by, you can mount it to a wall using the included magnet.